bobbymanik/Bobby-Manik/README.md

 # Bobby-Manik
-My Qwiklabs Asessment Introduction to Github
+My Qwiklabs Asessment Introduction to Git and Github
 I am editing the README file.
 Adding some more details about the project description.